-- In Final Fantasy VI, this is subverted when you fight Kefka earlier in the game, as he's a total pushover and you wouldn't imagine he could possibly be the Final Boss.
+- In Final Fantasy VI, this is inverted when you fight Kefka earlier in the game, as he's a pushover and you wouldn't imagine he could possibly be the Final Boss.
 This changes once he gets a power boost....

 - Final Fantasy IV: The After Years does this numerous times with the game's primary antagonist.
 At one point you have the option to send a single weak playable character into a matchup with the villain that buffed out parties before him couldn't touch, and upon the first weak shot landed she effortlessly casts one of the most powerful spells in the entire story to rid of you.

-- Played with in Final Fantasy IX, where the Big Bad actually requires getting beaten around by the heroes in order to gather enough energy to achieve Trance and transform into his final boss form, which naturally results in a preview of how insanely overpowered you've helped him become.
+- Played with in Final Fantasy IX, where the Big Bad requires a defeat by the heroes in order to gather enough energy to achieve Trance and transform into his final boss form, which naturally results in a preview of how overpowered you've helped him become.

 - Dissidia 012 Final Fantasy has a True Final Boss Preview.
 If you say "I am a master." to the tutorial moogle, he throws you into a fight against a level 130 Feral Chaos while you are a level 1 Lightning.
 Have fun.

-- Played strait after Destiny Oddessy, since this is the first time the heroes have ever seen Chaos.
+- Played straight after Destiny Odyssey, since this is the first time the heroes have ever seen Chaos.

 - Ganondorf in The Legend of Zelda: Ocarina of Time just before you get the eponymous ocarina.
 Link draws his sword and Ganondorf blasts the kid right on his ass with his sorcery before declaring his intention to Take Over the World.

 - Also the fight with Phantom Ganon, which is a preview of the fight with the real Ganondorf.